LinusLing/SimpleNewsApp/README.md

 SimpleNewsApp
 =============

-It's a test for http://www.swiftvip.cn/410.html
+It's a update for http://www.swiftvip.cn/410.html